Veerabhadra Temple, Lepakshi

 Veerabhadra temple is a Hindu temple located in the Lepakshi, in the state of Andhra Pradesh, India.
-The temple is dedicated to the Virabhadra, a fierce form of the god Shiva.
+The temple is dedicated to Virabhadra, a fierce form of Shiva, a major deity in Hinduism.

-Built in the 16th century, the architectural features of the temple are in the Tuluva Vijayanagara style with profusion of carvings and paintings at almost every exposed surface of the temple.
+Built in the 16th century, the architectural features of the temple are in the Vijayanagara style with profusion of carvings and paintings at almost every exposed surface of the temple.
 It is one of the centrally protected monuments of national importance and is considered one of the most spectacular Vijayanagara temples.
 The fresco paintings are particularly detailed in very bright dresses and colours with scenes of Rama and Krishna from the epic stories of the Ramayana, the Mahabharata and the Puranas and they are well preserved.

 There is a very large Nandi (bull), mount of Shiva, about 200 m away from the temple which is carved from a single block of stone, which is said to be one of the largest of its type in the world.

 Location

 The temple has been built on the southern side of Lepakshi town, on a low altitude hillock of a large exposure of granite rock, which is in the shape of a tortoise, and hence known as Kurma Saila.
 It is 140 km away from Bangalore.
 The approach from the National Highway NH7 to Hyderabad that takes a branch road at the Karnataka-Andhra Pradesh border leading to Lepakshi, 12 km away.
 Another route to reach the temple is taking a route from Hindupur.
-It is situated 35 km from Penukonda, located in Anantapur district of Andhra Pradesh.
+It is situated 35 km from Penukonda, located in Sri Sathya Sai district of Andhra Pradesh.